-That’s why when someone recently sent me an Instagram DM asking me to share more about autoimmune diseases that cause hair loss (or can at very least negatively impact the health of our hair) I listened.
+That’s why when someone recently sent me an Instagram DM asking me to share more about autoimmune diseases that are related to hair loss I listened.

 One of the reasons that we can move freely about the world without living in a sterile bubble is that we have an immune system – our body’s adaptive response to outside organisms that can, well, kill us.
 Sorry to go dark right away, but it’s important to understand how essential it is that we have an immune system.

 Let me explain autoimmune disease in a nutshell: Our body has developed a way to differentiate between itself (our own tissues, enzymes, hormones, and so on) and outside threats (such as bacteria, parasites, etc.).
 However, in the case of autoimmune disease, our immune system becomes hyper-vigilant and confused.
 The self-tolerance that helps the immune system tell the difference between ourselves and not-ourselves (outside threats of infection) break down, making our body vulnerable to attacks from the inside.

 This is something that all autoimmune conditions have in common – loss of self-tolerance by the immune system.
 We generally talk about autoimmune disease by focusing in on the specific part of our body that is being attacked by our immune system.
 For example, Hashimotos is the autoimmune attack of the thyroid gland, whereas rheumatoid arthritis is the immune attack of connective tissues.
 It’s important to remember though that each autoimmune disease is essentially a different expression of the same underlying issue: immune dysregulation and chronic inflammation.

 Autoimmune Diseases That Are Related to Hair Loss